 - the right to restrict processing of your personal data in certain scenarios, for example if you want us to establish the accuracy of the data or you have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it (note that when processing is restricted, we are allowed to retain sufficient information about you to ensure that the restriction is respected in future; and

 - where you have provided your consent to the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
 Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.
 If you withdraw your consent, we may not be able to provide certain services to you.

-If you wish to make a subject access request please email us at [email protected] or write to us at Machine Compare, The Express Building, 9 Great Ancoats Street, Manchester, M4 5AD
+If you wish to make a subject access request please email us at [email protected] or write to us at Machine Compare, 4th Floor Broadhurst House, 56 Oxford Street, Manchester, M1 6EU